-Now, it is important to understand that your personas will never be exactly the same as your customers, but they will allow you to understand what type of people you are dealing with.
+It is important to understand that your personas will never be exactly the same as your customers.
+They will allow you to understand what type of people you are dealing with.
 It includes their lifestyle, their contact preferences, and maybe most importantly, the way and tone they like to communicate in.
-All these different things help you understand who you’re selling or marketing to, as well as help you understand how you should be selling or marketing to them.
+All these different things help you understand who you’re selling or marketing to.
+Moreover, it helps to understand how you should be selling to them.

 2. Understand the Buyer’s Journey

-Once you know who you are marketing or selling to, and how it is best to do so, it is imperative you understand when you are marketing or selling to them.
-Your customer will almost certainly go through several phases before ultimately choosing to buy your products or services.
+Once you know who you are marketing to, it is imperative you understand when you are doing it.
+Your customer will certainly go through several phases before ultimately choosing to buy your products or services.
 When considering the processes that individuals go through on a personal level, according to the KAB methodology, these processes are split into three different elements: knowledge, attitude and behaviour.
-So if you are looking to influence an individual, or track their progress, it is essential you understand how to interpret and utilise these three elements.
+So if you aim to influence an individual, it is essential to understand how to utilise these three elements.

-In inbound marketing, these three elements have been transformed into three buyer’s journey stages: awareness, consideration and decision.
+In inbound marketing, those elements have been transformed into three buyer’s journey stages: awareness, consideration and decision.
 So let me explain how these connect to the KAB method.
-The first stage your buyer will enter into is the awareness stage, at which point the buyer realises that they have a problem but are still unsure as to what this problem is exactly.
-This is where you make sure you inform them on problems that can exist, and help them form an idea about where the issues they’re experiencing may be coming from – keep in mind you are not directly selling or marketing your products and services yet at this point.
+In the awareness stage, buyers realise they have a problem but are unsure what it is exactly.
+This is where you help them form an idea about where the issues they’re experiencing may be coming from.
+Keep in mind you are not directly selling your products and services yet at this point.

-After the buyer has realised there is a problem, they will start looking for very specific information on the problem they are experiencing – which means they have entered into the consideration stage.
-At this point you show them exactly what problem they are dealing with, as well as present them with possible solutions.
+After buyers realise there is a problem, they will start looking for specific information on what they are experiencing.
+This means they have entered into the consideration stage.
+At this point you present them with possible solutions.
 Once again, you are not yet selling or marketing your products or services directly.
-The only thing you want to ensure at this point, is that the buyer feels like you are trustworthy and capable.
-Basically, you are ensuring that the buyer’s attitude towards your company, products, or services becomes (more) positive.
+The main thing you want to ensure is that the buyer perceive you are trustworthy and capable.
+Basically, you are ensuring that the buyer’s attitude towards your company, products, or services becomes positive.

 3. Create Marketing That People Love

-At its very core, Inbound Marketing focuses on marketing to people when they’re ready to be marketed to, with content that fits their wants and needs at that time.
-Yes I know, this is something that marketers have been trying to do since marketing became a thing – but believe me, it is different.
-So let’s take one of those sales funnel models that we are all familiar with – you know, the one that shows us how many customers can or should be gathered from the total number of leads.
+Inbound Marketing focuses on marketing to people when they’re ready to be marketed to.
+Content that fits their wants and needs at that time.
+The sales funnel models that we are all familiar with – you know, the one that shows us how many customers can or should be gathered from the total number of leads.